knative/docs/code-samples/community/README.md

 Get up and running with one of the community code samples.
 These samples are contributed and maintained by members of the Knative community.

-!!! note
-    These samples might become outdated or the original author might be unable to maintain their contribution.
+**Note:** These samples might become outdated or the original author might be unable to maintain their contribution.
 If you find that something isn't working, lend a helping hand and fix it in a PR.

 [Learn more about the lifespan of samples](https://github.com/knative/docs/blob/main/contribute-to-docs/what-to-contribute/creating-code-samples.md#user-focused-content)